tangly-team/tangly-os/net.tangly.bdd/readme.md

 ## Purpose

 A behavior driven development library that provides a custom extension based on JUnit 5 Jupiter Extension Model.
-This library can be used to create and run stories and behaviors a.k.a BDD specification tests.
+This library can be used to create and run stories and behaviors as BDD specification tests.

 The library is developer first approach.
 Developers write acceptance tests to validate the functions they have implemented.
 The generated report provides a living documentation of the features and allow customers to validate the acceptance criteria.